joaonetocastro/vuetify-snackbar-toast/readme.md

 ## Contribute
 We can work together and make this package more useful to our community!
-To sugest new features you should open an issue and we will disccuss about how it could be implemented and then include it in the project
+To suggest new features you should open an issue and we will discuss about how it could be implemented and then include it in the project
 ## See Also

 - [`VueJS`](https://vuejs.org/)